wmhilton-stoplight/platform-docs/7.-projects/project-overview.md

 For API and Style Guide projects, you can:

+* View the teams that have access to the project.
 * Edit the [version or branch](project-settings.md).
 (This option isn't available for [Stoplight CLI projects](../2.-workspaces/f.working-with-local-projects.md).)
 * Go to the published documentation for the project.
 * Manage [project settings](project-settings.md).